Calindra/cartesi-proposals/proposal-04-Syscoin-Specification-Discovery.md

 1. Authority
 2. Quorum (committee)
-3. Dave (we will explain)
+3. Dave \[1\]

-The topics below will not be executed in that order.
+Below, we outline several topics.
+This does not imply a fixed exploration or execution order, it serves as a flexible guide for potential areas of investigation.

 <!-- end introduction -->

-Exploration Topics
+**Exploration Topics**

--> Data ingestion strategy
+**1. Data ingestion strategy**
 - Push strategy
 - Pull strategy

--> zk
+**2. Zero Knowledge**
-- risc0
+- risc0 computational capacity
-- stark -> snark (vale a pena?)
+- stark snark conversion
-- MTRH prof of eq Syscoin's Hash (512 folhas por 2mb)
+- Merkle Tree eq Syscoin's Hash proof

--> Syscoin exploration
+**3. Syscoin integration**
-Basic Components
+- Basic Components
   1. Web3DAClient
   2. SyscoinFetcher
   3. DAContract

--> Arbitration
-- podemos fazer uma arbitragem com a CM?
+**4. Arbitration**
+1. Authority
+2. Quorum (committee)
+3. Dave (we will explain)

--> Cartesi Integration
+**5. Cartesi Integration**
-    How to exchange the data between the components?
-IO.
+- How to exchange the data between the internal CM components?

--> Dave Arbitration
+[1] Dave Arbitration

 Inspired by the biblical David versus Goliath, the Dave Arbitration approach symbolizes the capability of a smaller computing entity to win a challenge against a larger counterpart.
 In this context, a single node has the capacity to validate the accuracy of data in contrast to a cluster of nodes.
 This arbitration methodology underscores the correctness of smaller computing resources in decentralized validation processes.